angryobject/react-pure-to-class/packages/react-pure-to-class/README.md

 A `jscodeshift` transformer to create react class component from pure functional component.
+Works both for JavaScript and TypeScript.

 Turns this: